Mohan171820/Mohan171820/README.md

 I’m a Computer Science student and an aspiring backend & integration developer.

-I build backend applications and APIs using Java, Spring Boot, and I am learning MuleSoft for further advancement in API's.
+I build backend applications and REST APIs using Java and Spring Boot, and I am currently learning MuleSoft to deepen my API integration skills.

 I enjoy learning by building real projects and improving my problem-solving skills.